Labour Market Information

 It is well understood that as the nation’s number one manufacturing sector employer providing 280,000+ jobs, forecasted vacancies will impede production domestically and constrain international market development.
 It is labour market analysis that is essential to understanding the specifics of workforce challenges and designing the right programs, policies and strategies to overcome them.

 How Labour Market Information Guides Workforce Solutions

-- New talent attraction and retention initiatives are designed to profile the variety of career opportunities and to address the estimated 20% loss of workforce due to retirement over the next 10 years.
+- New talent attraction and retention initiatives are designed to profile the variety of career opportunities and to address the loss of workforce due to retirement over the next 10 years.

 - New training, upskilling and skilled trade initiatives are developed to support industry modernization and expansion.